Slicer/SlicerJupyter/README.md

 jupyter labextension install @jupyter-widgets/jupyterlab-manager ipycanvas jupyter labextension install @jupyter-widgets/jupyterlab-manager ipyevents
 ```
+* Install Slicer kernel in the Python command prompt:
+  * Switch to JupyterKernel module in 3D Slicer
+  * Click "Copy command to clipboard" to copy the kernel installation command to the clipboard
+  * Paste the command in the Python command prompt (not in Slicer's Python console)
 * Start Jupyter notebook.
 For example, by runnning _jupyter-notebook_ executable.

 See video of installation steps using Anaconda here: